Massimo Tarantino

-Massimo Tarantino (born May 20, 1971 in Palermo) is a retired Italian professional football player and the current technical director of S.P.A.L.
+Massimo Tarantino (born May 20, 1971 in Palermo) is a retired Italian professional football player and the current youth academy director of Inter Milan.

 Coaching and management

 Tarantino passed the sporting director exam in 2007 and then joined A.C.
 Pavia 1911 S.S.D.
 On 27 May 2010, he became the head of the Bologna F.C.
 1909 youth department.

 From July 2013 to September 2019, he was part of the youth staff at A.S.
 Roma alongside Bruno Conti.

 In August 2021, he joined S.P.A.L. as technical director.

 2022 supermarket stabbing

 In October 2022, Tarantino made international news after being named as one of two people who immobilised a man who had stabbed six people, including fellow footballer Pablo Marí, in a Milan supermarket, killing one person.
 Tarantino and one other person disarmed and held the attacker until police arrived.